About the tour

 BLD

-This morning on our 7 Day Northern Wildflower Tour we head east through Kalbarri National Park visit Hawks Head Lookout and Ross Graham lookout to view more of the Murchison River and wildflowers.
+This morning on this 7 Day Northern Wildflower Tour we head east through Kalbarri National Park visit Hawks Head Lookout and Ross Graham lookout to view more of the Murchison River and wildflowers.

 Closer to Geraldton visit Mills Point Lookout that offers spectacular views across the Chapman Valley to the east and Geraldton to the west.